Greek Food Guide – What To Eat In Greece

 If you’re vegetarian, it’s also possible to find moussaka made equally delicious and appealing without meat.

 You probably think of Turkey when you hear the word ‘kebab,’ but Greece has them too.
-These are shaped like sausage and are usually a mixture of beef and lamb with cumin and garlic thrown in.
-Kebabs in Greece have a slightly oriental taste to them, but it’s definitely mouth-watering in all the right ways.
+These are shaped like a sausage and are usually a mixture of beef and lamb with cumin and garlic thrown in.
+Kebabs in Greece have a slightly oriental taste, but it’s mouth-watering in all the right ways.

-The meat is usually served in pita bread, or sometimes you’ll find it just on a plate.
+The meat is usually served in warm pita bread, or sometimes you’ll find it on a plate.

 Food in Greece - greek gyros with tzatziki sauce and fries on parchment